cyberintel-labs/insightsnexus/README.md

 * npm run test:ui

 # Troubleshooting

+## Common Issues

+### "Cannot find module 'dist/server.js'" Error
+If you get an error like `Error: Cannot find module '/path/to/project/dist/server.js'`, this means the TypeScript files haven't been compiled yet.

+**Solution:**
+1. First build the project: `npm run build`
+2. Then start the server: `npm start` or `node dist/server.js`

+**Why this happens:** The project uses TypeScript, which needs to be compiled to JavaScript before Node.js can run it.
+The `dist` folder contains the compiled JavaScript files.

+### Permission Errors
 If you run into access denied permission errors even when using sudo, run the following:
 * rm -rf ./node_modules; npm i

+### Popup Blocker Preventing Node Creation
+If you clicked "prevent this from opening new dialog boxes" and can no longer create new nodes, your browser's popup blocker is preventing the application's input dialogs from appearing.

+**Chrome:**
+1. Look for a popup blocker icon (🚫 or shield icon) in the address bar
+2. Click on it and select "Always allow pop-ups and redirects from [your site]"
+3. Refresh the page

+**Alternative Chrome method:**
+1. Go to Settings → Privacy and security → Site Settings
+2. Click "Pop-ups and redirects"
+3. Under "Allowed to send pop-ups and use redirects", click "Add"
+4. Enter your site URL (e.g., `http://localhost:3000`) and click "Add"
+5. Refresh the page

+**Firefox:**
+1. Look for the shield icon in the address bar
+2. Click on it and turn off "Enhanced Tracking Protection" for this site
+3. Or click "Disable protection for this session"
+4. Refresh the page

+**Alternative Firefox method:**
+1. Go to Settings → Privacy & Security
+2. Scroll down to "Permissions" section
+3. Click "Block pop-up windows" → "Exceptions"
+4. Add your site URL and click "Allow"
+5. Refresh the page

+**Microsoft Edge:**
+1. Look for the shield icon or popup blocker icon in the address bar
+2. Click on it and select "Allow pop-ups and redirects"
+3. Refresh the page

+**Alternative Edge method:**
+1. Go to Settings → Site permissions → Pop-ups and redirects
+2. Under "Allow", click "Add"
+3. Enter your site URL and click "Add"
+4. Refresh the page
 # Progress so far
 * NEW: Users can add files into nodes (right click -> Upload Files ~OR~ left click and use node menu on right)
 * NEW: Implemented domain to ip (right click -> transform -> select Domain to ip)